-Why pine trees smell so good
+Why do pine trees smell good?

 Just something to think about as you gaze at your Christmas tree.

 Bottom line: Pine, spruce, and fir trees – all widely used for decorating during the Christmas season – produce terpenes, which give them a distinctive and refreshing scent.
 The terpenes in the conifer sap help defend the trees from herbivores like bark beetles and fungal pathogens.

 Are you enjoying EarthSky?
 Sign up for our free daily newsletter today!